How to Write a Trade Show Follow Up Email + Examples

 Whether you’re planning on touching base or putting in a product demo request, make sure to include the appropriate calls to action.

-2. Start With A Strong Opener
+2. Start with a Strong Opener

 Try to hook your qualified leads early on in the email.
 A good way to open emails is to provide context and remind the prospect of where and when you met.
 Starting off with something like “I’d like to continue our conversation from the trade show about accounting solutions” immediately clues the reader in on who you are and jogs their memory.

-3. State Your Purpose And Close With A Call-To-Action
+3. State Your Purpose and Close with A Call-To-Action

 Once you’ve given them enough context, you should clearly state why you’re emailing them.
 Be straightforward – instead of saying “Are you available for a phone conversation next week?”, say “Are you available for a phone call next week to discuss the customer support software you asked about?”